EBCDIC code pages and mappings files

 How it works

-2. Build process: During the build process, the file is uploaded to the specified USS folder with the correct encoding that is mentioned in the .gitattributes.
+.gitattributessettings ensure that the file is encoded in IBM-930 when it is checked out to the working directory. - Build process: During the build process, the file is uploaded to the specified UNIX System Services folder with the encoding specified in

-3. File display in VS Code: When you open the file in VS Code, the double-byte characters are correctly converted from IBM-930 to UTF-8.
+.gitattributes. - File display in VS Code: When you open the uploaded files in VS Code through the [z/OS Resources Table](./advanced_resource_table.md or Zowe Explorer), the double-byte characters are converted from IBM-930 to UTF-8 during download for display in the text editor.
+The source file on z/OS remains unmodified.

 Example workflow

-1. Update the .gitattributes file located at the root of the repository with the following line.
-This specifies an encoding of IBM-930 for all files in the repository with the .cbl file extension: *.cbl zos-working-tree-encoding=ibm-930 git-encoding=utf-8.
+.gitattributesfile located at the root of the repository with the following line.
+This specifies an encoding of IBM-930 for all files in the repository with the.cblfile extension:*.cbl zos-working-tree-encoding=ibm-930 git-encoding=utf-8. - Perform a user build from VS Code on an existing COBOL file that contains double-byte characters.

-4. Wait for the build process to complete.
-Once finished, the COBOL file should be uploaded to the specified USS folder using the encoding from .gitattributes.
+zos-working-tree-encodingparameter specifies the code page used to encode files that are uploaded to UNIX System Services or MVS during the build. - Wait for the build process to complete.
+Once finished, the COBOL file should be uploaded to the specified USS folder using the encoding from